 Me and my personality....

-I arrived in Hong Kong as a child of 11 in early January 1972 and have been here ever since and I love it here, I am married with 3 boys who where all born and raised in Hong Kong.... my wife is Asian, born and bred in Hong Kong! and Cantonese is her first language.
+I arrived in Hong Kong as a child of 11 in early January 1972 and have been here ever since and I love it here, I am married with 3 boys who where all born and raised in Hong Kong.... my wife is a local, born and bred in Hong Kong! and Cantonese is her first language.